surveyjs/survey-creator/docs/Create-Custom-Widget.md

    * It should return true, when all needed resources (javascript and css files) are loaded */
   widgetIsLoaded: function () {
-    return true;
-   //return typeof $ == "function"; //example of checking on loading jQuery },
+   return typeof $ == "function"; //example of checking on loading jQuery },
   /**
    * This function returns true when we decided to apply our widget to the question.
    * This function is requried.
+   * SurveyJS Library allows to apply only one custom widget to a question.
-   * If there are several custom widgets that can be applied to the same question, then the first custom wiget in the custom widget collection wins.
+   * If there are several custom widgets that can be applied to the same question, then the first custom widget in the custom widget collection wins.
    */
   isFit: function (question) {
      return question.getType() == "richedit";